How do I manage my e-mail during a hosting transfer?

 When you transfer e-mail service between another hosting company and Tiger Technologies, you'll want to make sure you don't miss any mail during the transition.

 If you're transferring to us, the first and most important thing to do is to add the e-mail addresses you use in our control panel.
-You can do this as soon as you sign up with us, before we "point" your domain name at our e-mail servers.
+You can do this as soon as you sign up with us, before you "point" your domain name at our e-mail servers.

 The rest of this page explains how to make sure everything goes smoothly during the actual changeover.